This handbook is intended to answer student's questions about what types of services are available through Disability Support Services (DSS).

 Q. Does MSU Billings have on-campus housing accommodations for students with disabilities?

-A. Yes, students with physical disabilities are welcomed and encouraged to live in the on-campus dorms.
-Contact Housing and Residential Life in SUB 221 or call (406) 657-2333 for more information about special room arrangements for resident students with disabilities (See Residential Life and Orientation).
+A. Yes, students with physical disabilities are welcomed and encouraged to live in the on-campus residence halls.
+Contact Housing and Residence Life in SUB 221 or call (406) 657-2333 for more information about special room arrangements for resident students with disabilities (See Residential Life and Orientation).